jayroxis/cs5525_project2/README.md

 ## Step 3.
 Installing Python Packages

-Execute the following commands line by line:
+Execute the following commands line by line to setup the virtual environment (venv) and installing the required packages:

 ```
 mkdir 5525_Project2